scottboms/jekyll-widont/README.md

 # A widont plugin for Jekyll

+Based originally on an idea from Shaun Inman and a Rails helper provided by mucur.name.

 ## Installation

 Create a _plugins directory in your Jekyll site.
 Put the widont.rb file in the _plugins folder and restart your Jekyll process.